Sp-cd-prep/DOM-Notes/Readme.md

+## JavaScript Engine:

+A JavaScript engine is a program or an integral part of a web browser that interprets and executes JavaScript code.
+It's responsible for parsing the JavaScript source code, optimizing it, and executing the compiled code.
+JavaScript engines are a crucial component for running client-side JavaScript in web browsers.

+**Key Responsibilities of a JavaScript Engine:**

+1. **Parsing:** The engine parses the JavaScript source code to create an Abstract Syntax Tree (AST) for further processing.

+2. **Optimization:** It performs various optimizations to improve the execution speed of the code.
+This may include techniques like Just-In-Time (JIT) compilation.

+3. **Execution:** Finally, the engine executes the optimized code and produces the desired output.

+**Types of JavaScript Engines:**

+1. **V8 (Used in Chrome and Node.js):**
+   - **Description:** V8 is an open-source JavaScript engine developed by Google for the Chrome browser and later adopted by Node.js.
+   - **Key Features:**
+     - Utilizes a fast JIT compiler for efficient code execution.
+     - Implements techniques like hidden classes and inline caching for optimization.

+2. **SpiderMonkey (Used in Firefox):**
+   - **Description:** SpiderMonkey is the JavaScript engine developed by the Mozilla Foundation for the Firefox browser.
+   - **Key Features:**
+     - Early implementation of a JavaScript engine in a web browser.
+     - Supports features like Just-In-Time (JIT) compilation for improved performance.

+3. **JavaScriptCore (Used in Safari):**
+   - **Description:** JavaScriptCore (also known as Nitro) is the JavaScript engine used in Apple's Safari browser.
+   - **Key Features:**
+     - Employs a fast interpreter and a high-performance optimizing compiler.
+     - Supports advanced JavaScript features and technologies.

+4. **Chakra (Used in Microsoft Edge):**
+   - **Description:** Chakra was the JavaScript engine used in Microsoft Edge before the transition to the Blink engine (Chromium).
+   - **Key Features:**
+     - Included a Just-In-Time (JIT) compiler for faster code execution.
+     - Supported various web technologies and features.

+5. **Rhino:**
+   - **Description:** Rhino is an open-source JavaScript engine developed by the Mozilla Foundation, mainly used for embedding JavaScript in Java applications.
+   - **Key Features:**
+     - Written in Java and allows seamless integration with Java applications.
+     - Generally used for server-side applications rather than web browsers.

+6. **JerryScript:**
+   - **Description:** JerryScript is an open-source JavaScript engine designed for resource-constrained devices, particularly in the Internet of Things (IoT) space.
+   - **Key Features:**
+     - Optimized for low memory usage and efficient execution on IoT devices.
+     - Provides a compact and lightweight alternative to larger JavaScript engines.

+These JavaScript engines play a crucial role in enabling the execution of JavaScript code on various platforms, ranging from web browsers to server-side environments and resource-constrained devices.
+The competition among these engines has led to continuous improvements in performance and the adoption of new language features.

 ## What is the DOM?

 The DOM is a programming interface for web documents.
 It provides a structured representation of a web page's elements and content, treating them as objects that can be accessed, manipulated, and modified using programming languages like JavaScript.
 The DOM represents the document as a tree of objects, where each object corresponds to a part of the web page.